LorenzRutkevich/Seize-Disease/README.md

 ---
 *first row → models shipped with this project*\
 **changed/altered models*\
-*Custom Model X are new architectures*
+*Custom Model X are new architectures, HistoSeg DP is also new, however, based on the HistoSeg Network*

 ###### Nuclei Segmentation: